metamor199382/soilstrengthmapping/README.md

 SM_regressors.py include 4 tree-based models (RF,LCE,XGBOOST,GBDT) for the prediction of soil mositure for multiple soil layers by using the data SM_dataset_all_depth_FULLY.xls mannual changes of directory, depth, models are required

 SM_prediction_large_images.py are separate steps for generating the soil moisture map with high resolution considering the issue of limited CPU memory.
+Due to the large size of digital images, test data is not provided here.

-RCI_calculation.py is used to generate the soil strength map on the study site, based on USCS soil classfication map and soil moisture map
+RCI_calculation.py is used to generate the soil strength map on the study site, based on USCS soil classfication map and soil moisture map following the SMSP model.